tears-mysthrala/Oroitz/docs/user-guides/cli-guide.md

 - Ensure Volatility 3 is installed: `pip install volatility3`
 - Or use the provided mock data fallback

-#### Profile not supported

-- Check available profiles: `python -m oroitz.cli quick-triage --help`
+#### Unsupported Memory Image

-- Verify the profile matches your memory image OS/version
+- Verify the memory image is from a supported OS (Windows, Linux, macOS)
+- Check that the image file is not corrupted
+- Volatility 3 may not support very old or uncommon OS versions

 #### Permission denied